To provide scientific industrial R&D that maximises the economic, environmental and societal benefits for the people of India.

 - setting up crash programmes to enhance and update the skills base of the staff through appropriate programmes and placements in India and abroad; and

-- professionalising R&D management and support functions through appropriate training and induction of professionals.
+- professionalizing R&D management and support functions through appropriate training and induction of professionals.

-Infusion of new ideas and young talent in CSIR is essential for rejuvenation of its knowledgebase.
-While inducting sizeable number of young staff in the system, CSIR also will endeavour to be ‘virtually young’ by:
+Infusion of new ideas and young talent in CSIR is essential for rejuvenation of its knowledge base.
+While inducting a sizeable number of young staff in the system, CSIR also will endeavor to be ‘virtually young’ by:

-- attracting, through provision of appropriate facilities, bright young talent in a transient or floating mode;
+- attracting, through the provision of appropriate facilities, bright young talent in a transient or floating mode;

 - recruiting and nurturing young talent through global search;

-- promoting cross flow of personnel through interchange between CSIR and diverse constituents of innovation chain; and
+- promoting a cross flow of personnel through the interchange between CSIR and diverse constituents of innovation chain; and

 - liberalizing sabbatical leave and scientist-entrepreneur schemes to encourage CSIR scientists to venture out and refurbish their knowledge and skills-base.